 I woke up only once last night, Jake and Kevin were whispering about the beautiful view of the Milky Way.
 Scanned it real quick, very nice, but I had sleeping to do.

-I felt much better in the morning than I did yesterday but I’m definitely going to have to suffer through a few blisters during the next few days.
-It was a quick three miles along the road to water cache number two and breakfast of oatmeal mixed with dehydrated berries and coconut powder.
+I felt much better in the morning than I did yesterday but I’m definitely going to have to suffer through a few blisters before my feet get back into their crusted hiker shell.
+It was a quick three miles along the road to water cache number two and I tested out my new breakfast of oatmeal mixed with dehydrated berries, granola, and coconut powder.
 It’s delicious (kind of tastes like cereal) and incredibly high in calories.
 I also made sure to apply extra sunscreen to the creases behind my knees, it was the one place I missed yesterday and they’re an angry, stinging red this morning.

 After leaving the cache it was back to trail-less cross country walking.
-The jackrabbits were out early, their ears are as big as the rest of their body combined.
+Early wake up was worth it for the cool morning air before the sun was up.
+The jackrabbits were out, their ears are as big as the rest of their body combined.
 They scamper by so quickly it’s sometimes just a blur in the corner of my eye and it’s impossible to get a picture of them before they’re off zigzagging away through the bushes.
 As it got hotter, there was no sign of animal life except for us dumb, arrogant humans, everything else knows better than to be out in the sun.
 70 degrees by 8, 80 degrees by 9.
 I had the sunburned part of my legs well covered in layers of sunscreen but it still stung when the sun hit.
 Blisters were in the sharp pain stage of new skin being torn and I had to stop every few miles to pour out the sand that got into my shoes.

-Flat terrain but crossed through the deep sand washes again and again, constant little up and downs.
-Felt like a little desert garden out here, full of plants with satisfying names beginning to bloom-ocatillo, prickly pear, cholla, hedgehog.
-For the most part they can be avoided but sometimes I had no choice but to brush through patches of bushes and earned new scratches each time, every single plant is armed with spikes or brambles.
+Flat terrain again today, but crossed through the deep sand washes again and again, constant little up and downs.
+Felt like a desert garden out here, full of plants with satisfying names beginning to bloom-ocatillo, prickly pear, cholla, hedgehog.
+For the most part they can be avoided but sometimes I had no choice but to brush through patches of bushes and earned new scratches each time, every single plant out here is armed with spikes or brambles.

 I’ve been overkilling the water carries but it’s better than the alternative, I’ve managed to stay well hydrated and haven’t had to ration water at all.
 Downside is I have to stop and pee every hour but not like there’s anyone out here.
 Even with my water consumption on high it was hot hot hot and there was even a small climb up and around a rocky hillside.
 From the top I saw one, lone tree about a mile off and prayed the trail went near it.
 Thankfully it did and I found Kevin and Jake lying in the blessed shade.